ripienaar/hiera-puppet-nodes/README.md

 We override the *message* property of the *Notify[starting]* and *Notify[ending]* resources that were defined in the common class earlier.

+Note the override for the *Notify[starting]* resource has a ${country}
+string in it which will be looked up in hiera - in this case this gets replaced with the string *uk*

 And finally we supply the *y* parameter to the parameterized class *x*